konveyor/analyzer-lsp/docs/rules.md

 #### Chaining Condition Variables

-You can also chain the variables from one condition to be used as input in another condition in a _or_ and _and_ block of conditions
+It is also possible to use the output of one condition as the input for filtering another one in an and/or condition.
+This is called
+*condition chaining*.

 What a given condition has in its output, can be seen in the openapi spec, by finding the `<provider>.<condition>.out` component. **NOTE** Every condition, has a list of files where the incidents occurred, and the output for a condition is in the extras section.